zhudotexe/kani/docs/kani.rst

     msg = await stream.message()

     # FULL ROUND:
-    async for stream in ai.full_round_stream("What is the airspeed velocity of an unladen swallow?") async for token in stream:
+    async for stream in ai.full_round_stream("What is the airspeed velocity of an unladen swallow?"): async for token in stream:
             print(token, end="")
         msg = await stream.message()